dojo/site/README.md

 	<FontAwesomeIcon icon="cloud-download-alt" />
 	```

-The options (per FontAwesome) exist for changing the icons and are defined by the properties to the widget.
+Other options (per FontAwesome) exist for changing the icons and are defined by the properties to the widget.

 ## Tests